Phyllis Jean Barney Receives Washington State Bar Association Local Hero Award │ March 6, 2018

 About the Washington State Bar Association

-The WSBA is part of the judicial branch and is authorized by the Washington Supreme Court to license the state’s 40,000 lawyers and other legal professionals.
-In furtherance of its obligation to protect and serve the public, the WSBA both regulates lawyers and other legal professionals under the authority of the Court and serves its members as a professional association — all without public funding.
+The Washington State Bar Association operates under the delegated authority of the Washington Supreme Court to license the state’s nearly 40,000 lawyers and other legal professionals.
+In furtherance of its obligation to protect and serve the public, the WSBA both regulates lawyers and other legal professionals and serves its members as a professional association — all without public funding.
 The WSBA’s mission is to serve the public and the members of the Bar, to ensure the integrity of the legal profession, and to champion justice.

 Public Records Requests